 Entrance fee for seeing the interiors: € 1 or € 2(can’t remember as I skipped it)

 Situated on the Western side of the Pena Park, however I reached there by accident, is this beautiful chalet which looks like it is straight out of some fairytale.
+There were few tourists here and so I decided to give it a place in my travel guide to Sintra.
 The chalet was built for Countess of Edla, the second wife of King Ferdinand.
 The original structure was built in wood, however it got burnt down and the structure there now is identical to the original, but it is built by bricks and painted in a way that it looks like wood.

 I didn’t watch the sunset from Cabo da Roca, the westernmost point of Europe, but from a place close to my hostel and it was beautiful.